Blog: Aaron Dennison and The Dennison Watch Case Company

 Distinctive Dennison Bow

-An application for a patent for “Improvements relating to Watches or Watch Cases for use in connection with Bracelets or Wristlets” was lodged by Gilbert Dennison on 10 November 1911, for which on 11 November 1912 he was granted British patent No. 25045.
+An application for a patent for ‘Improvements relating to Watches or Watch Cases for use in connection with Bracelets or Wristlets’ was lodged by Gilbert Dennison on 10 November 1911, for which on 11 November 1912 he was granted British patent No. 25045.

 The subject of the patent was a means of attaching wire lugs to the cases of open face watches to take a strap so that they could be worn as wristwatches.
 The problem addressed was that an open face watch has the crown at 12.
 In the patented design the upper lug was made large enough that it went above and around the crown.
 The ends of the wire loops were attached by ball joints to a block of metal soldered to case.
 The upper lug was made large enough to straddle the crown, and the ball joint allowed it to be swung out of the way for winding.
-This was not rocket science and a patent was not really justified, because the idea would be “obvious to a person skilled in the art.”
+This was not rocket science and a patent was not really justified, because the idea would be ‘obvious to a person skilled in the art.’

-However, the attachment on the lugs to the case was used on pocket watches and referred to as the “Dennison Patent Safety Bow”, even though this idea is not mentioned in the patent.
+However, the attachment on the lugs to the case was used on pocket watches and referred to as the ‘Dennison Patent Safety Bow’, even though this idea is not mentioned in the patent.

 When watches were key wound, the bow was attached to the pendant by a screw passing through the lower edge of the bow and through the pendant.
 The introduction of keyless stem winding meant that this was no longer possible due to the stem running inside the pendant.
 Various methods of attaching the bow were developed, from a simple snap on bow, which was not very secure, to separate screws for each side of the bow which screwed into small steel plates in either side of the pendant, which was fiddly to make.
 The Dennison safety bow was nearly as simple as a snap on bow, but more secure.

 The image here from a later patent, GB1390, is a cross section showing how the patent safety bow was attached to the pendant.
 The ends of the bow were made spherical and seated into sockets on the pendant.
-The outer edges of the sockets were burnished over the spherical ends of the bow, “thus avoiding all risk of being detached.”
+The outer edges of the sockets were burnished over the spherical ends of the bow, ‘thus avoiding all risk of being detached.’

-Although the patent didn't actually mention watch bows at all, which are a feature of pocket watches, an article in the Horological Journal say that the Dennison Safety watch bow was “generally introduced” in 1912, confirming that this is the patent which Dennison claimed protected the design.
+Although the patent didn't actually mention watch bows at all, which are a feature of pocket watches, an article in the Horological Journal say that the Dennison Safety watch bow was ‘generally introduced’ in 1912, confirming that this is the patent which Dennison claimed protected the design.

 The sockets where the ends of the bow are attached to the pendant are very distinctive and allow a Dennison case to be recognised at a glance.

-Waterproof Crown
+1915 Patent Waterproof Crown

-Philip also says that in 1914 Dennison produced a special water resistant case for the 1914 Shackleton expedition to Antarctica and shows a photograph of the watch, supplied by John Purser & Sons Ltd. of Cardiff.
-This watch has a bulky crown which might be of the Dennison patent waterproof design, but unfortunately the current location of the watch is not known.
+Philip also says that in 1914 Dennison produced a special water resistant case for a watch to be used on the 1914 Shackleton expedition to Antarctica and shows a photograph of the watch.
+The name on the dial is John Purser & Sons Ltd. of Cardiff.

 Cachecase

-British patent No. 269,722 was granted on 28 April 1927 to the Dennison Watch Case Company and Charles William Burrows for a “push together” (my term) watch case.
+British patent No. 269,722 was granted on 28 April 1927 to the Dennison Watch Case Company and Charles William Burrows for a ‘push together’ (my term) watch case.

 The bezel 9 and middle part of the case 10 are made in one piece, forming the front or top part of the case.